Jack Dugan: Collegiate

 During his sophomore season, Dugan led the NCAA in scoring with 52 points and was named to the AHCA First All-American Team and the Hockey East First All-Star Team.
 He was also one of the finalists for the Hobey Baker Award.
-Dugan was selected 142nd overall by the Vegas Golden Knights in the 2017 NHL Entry Draft.
+Dugan was selected 142nd overall by the Vegas Golden Knights in the 2017 NHL entry draft.

 Professional

 On May 11, 2020, Dugan concluded his collegiate career as he was signed by the Vegas Golden Knights to a two-year, entry-level contract.

 Released as a free agent from the Golden Knights following his entry-level contract, Dugan agreed to a one-year, two-way contract with the New Jersey Devils on July 13, 2022.
-Assigned to begin the 2022-23 season in the AHL with affiliate, the Utica Comets, Dugan posted 11 goals and 27 points in 51 regular season games.
+Assigned to begin the 2022–23 season in the AHL with affiliate, the Utica Comets, Dugan posted 11 goals and 27 points in 51 regular season games.
 On March 10, 2023, Dugan was traded by the Devils to the Carolina Hurricanes in exchange for Zack Hayes.

+After two prolific offensive seasons in the ECHL with the Fort Wayne Komets, Dugan opted to pursue a career abroad in agreeing to a one-year contract with German second tier club, Bietigheim Steelers of the DEL2 on May 29, 2025.